benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/dangling_ptr.md

 raw_ptr<T, DisableDanglingPtrDetection> ptr_may_dangle;
 ```

-The `DanglingUntriaged` has been used to annotate pre-existing dangling
+The `DanglingUntriaged` option has been used to annotate pre-existing dangling
 pointers in Chrome:
 ```cpp
 raw_ptr<T, DanglingUntriaged> ptr_dangling_mysteriously;